typescript-eslint/typescript-eslint/docs/Custom_Rules.md

 ## Utils Package

-The [`@typescript-eslint/utils`](./architecture/Utils.mdx) package acts as a replacement package for `eslint` that exports all the same objects and types, but with TypeScript-ESLint support.
+The [`@typescript-eslint/utils`](./architecture/Utils.mdx) package acts as a replacement package for `eslint` that exports all the same objects and types, but with typescript-eslint support.
-It also exports common utility functions and constants most custom TypeScript-ESLint rules tend to use.
+It also exports common utility functions and constants most custom typescript-eslint rules tend to use.

 :::caution
-`@types/eslint` types are based on `@types/estree` and do not recognize TypeScript-ESLint nodes and properties.
+`@types/eslint` types are based on `@types/estree` and do not recognize typescript-eslint nodes and properties.
-You should generally not need to import from `eslint` when writing custom TypeScript-ESLint rules in TypeScript.
+You should generally not need to import from `eslint` when writing custom typescript-eslint rules in TypeScript.
 :::

 ### `RuleCreator`

-The recommended way to create custom ESLint rules that make use of TypeScript-ESLint features and/or syntax is with the `ESLintUtils.RuleCreator` function exported by `@typescript-eslint/utils`.
+The recommended way to create custom ESLint rules that make use of typescript-eslint features and/or syntax is with the `ESLintUtils.RuleCreator` function exported by `@typescript-eslint/utils`.

 It takes in a function that transforms a rule name into its documentation URL, then returns a function that takes in a rule module object.
 `RuleCreator` will infer the allowed message IDs the rule is allowed to emit from the provided `meta.messages` object.